 - One color photograph 5×5 cm, front view of the child’s face, with a white or light background;

-- Results of the child’s immigrant visa medical examination (PDF – 165 kB), including a vaccination report;
+- Medical examination (PDF – 165 kB), including a vaccination report;

 - A signed and notarized affidavit regarding deferral of vaccinations Form DS-1981 must be submitted if any of the vaccinations are missing.
 The form may be signed by either of the adopting parents and notarized by a U.S. Consular Officer or U.S. notary public.
 This form may be used only for children 10 years of age and younger;